 Finding a good brand name can be exhausting, infuriating, and thrilling.
 (Warby Parker Cofounder Neil Blumenthal says it took his team six months and 2,000+ options to find the perfect name.)

 Before you name yourself, you need to understand who you are and what you’re trying to achieve.
-We call this your “core identity.”
+To do this, you need to articulate your Brand Heart.
 This includes:

 Here’s the fun (and sometimes brutal) part.
 Gather your stakeholders and creatives and host a structured brainstorm.
-While it sounds fun to let everyone go wild, we find people often need some sort of guidelines or constraints to work within.
+While it sounds fun to let everyone go wild, it’s more effective to provide some sort of guidelines or constraints to work within.
 You may want to start these discussions with certain prompts or specific exercises.
 For example:

-- Write down all the adjectives that describe your service.
+- Write down all the adjectives that describe your product/service.

 - Describe what you want your customers to feel when they use your product/service.